SpykerNZ/one-pace-for-plex/README.md

 #### Option A - Windows Executable

 This approach uses an executable to rename all your files.
-- Only works on windows machines.
+- Only works on Windows machines.
 - Can modify exceptions.json to suit your needs. [^1]

-1. Copy rename.exe, seasons.json and exceptions.json to your One Pace directory. (from /dist/ foler)
+1. Copy rename.exe, seasons.json and exceptions.json to your One Pace directory. (from /dist/ folder)

 ```
     └───media